David Bardos - Educator

 - ARMD – Focused on personal safety and Reality-Based Self-Defence (RBSD) programs.

-- Keystone Jiu-Jitsu – Teaching the art of Brazilian Jiu-Jitsu.
+- Keystone Jiu-Jitsu – The art of Brazilian Jiu-Jitsu

 - Riverina Arnis Association (RAA) – Instructing in the Philippine martial arts of Arnis, Eskrima, and Kali (weapons-based combat).

-- Aikido Wagga – Teaching the traditional Japanese martial art of Aikido.
+- Aikido Wagga – Japanese martial art of Aikido.

 David is committed to community safety.
 He provides personal protection and self-defence training to individuals, schools, universities, corporate organisations, government agencies, and community groups.
 A passionate advocate for social change, he actively raises public awareness about violence prevention and self-defence education.